mohannadalsaker/shahada/README.md

 The website supports dark and light mode.

+It also allows you to repeat what the website says in the Shahada as many time as you want

+Preferably to sit in a non-noisy room to avoid getting wrong words

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: